Hilaire Hiler

 Hilaire Harzberg Hiler (July 16, 1898 – January 19, 1966) was an American artist, psychologist, and color theoretician who worked in Europe and United States during the mid-20th century.
 At home and abroad, Hiler worked as a muralist, jazz musician, costume and set designer, teacher, and author.
 He was best known for combining his artistic and psychoanalytical training to formulate an original perspective on color.

 Biography

 Hilaire Hiler was born in St. Paul, Minnesota in 1898, and he grew up in Providence, Rhode Island.
-Possessing both great height and a flamboyant personality, as well as a stammer and large ears, Hiler was a distinctive and charming character who felt at home anywhere.

 Hiler attended a number of schools as a young man, including Rhode Island School of Design classes for children, and a brief attendance at Wharton School of Finance and Commerce to appease his father.
 Although he was told by multiple instructors to give up art based on his struggles with drawing, he pursued his interests by attending Pennsylvania Academy of the Fine Arts, Pennsylvania School of Industrial Art, University of Pennsylvania, University of Denver, University of Paris, and Golden State University.